VIDA-NYU/prida/data-generation/README.md

     --archives data-generation-environment.zip#env \
     generate-training-data-from-datasets.py

 You may need to set some parameters for `spark-submit` depending on the cluster environment.
-For an examples, you can inspect the script [`run-spark-cluster`](run-spark-cluster).
+For examples, you can inspect scripts [`run-data-generation-spark-cluster`](run-data-generation-spark-cluster) and [`run-model-training-spark-cluster`](run-model-training-spark-cluster).

 ### Output